 Time data is most useful when visible in real-time rather than batched reports after the fact.
 Look for tracking solutions offering role-based dashboards that surface key performance metrics as they occur.

+For example, field employees could view their own daily hours total versus budget.
+Managers monitor a dashboard showing up-to-the-minute progress against the schedule.
+Executives have an instant company-wide view of utilization rates and overtime spend.
 Real-time visibility enabled by user-specific dashboards allows all levels of the organization to course-correct issues as they arise rather than after projects go off track.

 Employee Self-Management

 When workers can manage their own time logs instead of relying on administrative staff, the time tracking burden is reduced.
 Seek systems giving employees self-service abilities.
-Workers should be able to independently clock in/out, switch tasks, allocate hours across jobs or cost codes, enter details on work performed, flag timesheets for verification, and submit their hours.
+Workers should be able to independently clock in/out, switch tasks, allocate hours across jobs or cost codes, enter details on work performed, flag timesheets for verification and submit their hours.

 Time Tracking Implementation Guide

-• Define Goals and Requirements: Start by bringing together stakeholders to define the business goals you want to achieve from implementing a time tracking system.
+- Define Goals and Requirements: Start by bringing together stakeholders to define the business goals you want to achieve from implementing a time tracking system.
 Also, detail your unique requirements and constraints.
 Documenting goals and requirements provides focus and alignment across all stakeholders.

-• Start with a Pilot Group: Roll out new technology in phases starting with a pilot group.
+- Start with a Pilot Group: Roll out new technology in phases starting with a pilot group.
 Encourage feedback to address any issues before enacting wide-scale deployment.
 Piloting minimizes risk and allows processes to be refined before broad rollout.

-• Develop Policies and Procedures: Outline standardized processes and expectations for time tracking.
+- Develop Policies and Procedures: Outline standardized processes and expectations for time tracking.
 For example, if you want to require daily entry and approvals, demonstrate how to record time and receive verification from a supervisor.
 Provide training on policies to ensure consistent, optimized usage.

-• Monitor Adoption and Usage: Use system reporting to track adoption rates and usage patterns.
+- Monitor Adoption and Usage: Use system reporting to track adoption rates and usage patterns.
 Quickly identify any additional training needs or adjustments to promote full utilization.

-• Correct Mistakes in Real Time: Encourage workers and managers to correct any errors or add missing information in the system as soon as they are noticed rather than letting problems linger.
+- Correct Mistakes in Real Time: Encourage workers and managers to correct any errors or add missing information in the system as soon as they are noticed rather than letting problems linger.

-Getting the Most from Construction Time Tracking
+Getting the Most from Time Tracking

-Driving adoption at all levels ensures time tracking becomes an ingrained habit, not an afterthought.
+- Driving adoption at all levels ensures time tracking becomes an ingrained habit, not an afterthought.
 Workers log their billable time promptly and accurately without cutting corners.
 Management reviews reports diligently to extract insights.

-Making data actionable is also key — time logs should actively inform schedule and budget decisions, payroll processing, equipment rentals, and more.
+- Making data actionable is also key — time logs should actively inform schedule and budget decisions, payroll processing, equipment rentals and more.
 Time insights integrate across all systems and processes.

 Here are some proven tips and techniques for driving user adoption of time tracking and maximizing the value extracted from the data collected:

-• Make Time Tracking Part of Company Culture: Daily time tracking at all levels should be an ingrained habit, not an afterthought.
+- Make Time Tracking Part of Company Culture: Daily time tracking at all levels should be an ingrained habit, not an afterthought.
 This starts by setting expectations during the hiring process.

-• Provide Hands-On Training: Go beyond just training manuals.
+- Provide Hands-On Training: Go beyond just training manuals.
 Provide hands-on guidance to users out in the field for logging time on different devices and troubleshooting issues.

-• Implement Friendly Competition: Post scoreboards and regularly highlight top performers.
+- Implement Friendly Competition: Post scoreboards and regularly highlight top performers.
 Friendly competition motivates everyone to log time promptly and accurately.

-• Share Results and Praise Successes: When reviewing reports, call out positive trends and high compliance rates.
+- Share Results and Praise Successes: When reviewing reports, call out positive trends and high compliance rates.
 Consider providing incentives for top performers.
 People want to know that their time tracking efforts are making a difference.

-• Keep Improving Processes: Use time tracking data to continuously refine schedules and assignments and regularly update policies based on lessons learned.
+- Keep Improving Processes: Use time tracking data to continuously refine schedules and assignments and regularly update policies based on lessons learned.
 Time insights should fuel an ongoing cycle of process optimization.
 Analyze trends in the data to identify opportunities for adjustment, then implement changes and monitor the impact on performance KPIs.

-• Use Time Data Widely: In addition to payroll, leverage reports to streamline HR, equipment rental, project budgeting, client billing, safety planning, and more.
+- Use Time Data Widely: In addition to payroll, leverage reports to streamline HR, equipment rental, project budgeting, client billing, safety planning and more.
 The applications of rich time tracking data extend far beyond just labor cost management.
 For example, analytics identifying patterns of overtime hours worked could inform new safety initiatives to avoid fatigue-related incidents.

 ExakTime’s Time Management and Tracking Solution

-• Custom reporting: Get real-time analytics and insights tailored to each management role.
+- Custom reporting: Get real-time analytics and insights tailored to each management role.